Go Back

 Low Carb/Sugar Bliss Balls (GF, NFO)

-• 1 tbsp Maple Syrup, Honey or Natural Sweetener
+• 1 tbsp Maple Syrup, Honey or Natural Sweetener as needed

-• 1-2 tbs Coconut Flour, as needed
+• 1-2 tbs Coconut Flour as needed

 Instructions